barrucadu/lookwhattheshoggothdraggedin.com/posts/my-first-rumour-table.markdown

    what they're interested in, and what new things *I'm* interested in, to fill in any gaps.

-This is a [glo:sandbox "sandbox"] game, but there are still things *I* want to see in the campaign, and I like that I can use rumours to introduce those topics.
+This is a sandbox game, but there are still things *I* want to see in the campaign, and I like that I can use rumours to introduce those topics.
 But it's up to the players whether to follow up on them or not.